polkafoundry/polkadocs/docs/developer/README.md

 ### Start with an empty contract

 We'll write the first smart contract in JavaScript.
-Let's head to [Icetea Studio](https://studio.icetea.io) and create an 'Empty JavaScript Smart Contract'.
+Let's head to [Icetea Studio](https://studio.icetea.io) and create an "Empty JavaScript Smart Contract".

 Click on the `mycontract.djs` file.
 It should look like this.
 ```javascript